Andr4zC3p1C/ThreadPool/README.md

 ```

 Default constructor creates as many threads as there are processor cores (recommended).
-A custom number of threads can be specified by the user using the secondary constructor by passing the value of threads in the constructor.
+A custom number of threads can be specified by passing the number of threads in the constructor.

 The *ThreadTask* class is an interface for tasks, meaning one can program a task by simply inheriting the *ThreadTask* class and overriding the abstract method *run*.
 When creating the task object one must allocate it dynamically on the heap.